akej74/grid-control/README.md

 - Unzip file
 - Run "gridcontrol.exe"

-### OpenHardwareMonitor (REQUIRED IN THIS FORK)
+### OpenHardwareMonitor
 Grid Control uses [OpenHardwareMonitor](https://github.com/openhardwaremonitor/openhardwaremonitor) to get temperature information from the available sensors in the system.
 Grid-Control AUTOMATICALLY launches a new OHM process if none exist.
 The OHM process is optionally terminated according to user preference.

 - Download latest release of OpenHardwareMonitor [here](http://openhardwaremonitor.org/files/openhardwaremonitor-v0.8.0-beta.zip)
 - You must place the binaries directly into the ./grid-control/ohm/ directory.
 The OHM executable must be named "OpenHardwareMonitor.exe"

-NOTE: Build 0.7.1 and 0.8 did not work on my machine.
-I built a more updated fork of OHM called LibreHardwareMonitor [here](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor)
+As an alternative, there is also a more updated fork of OHM called LibreHardwareMonitor [here](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor)

 ### Driver for the Grid device
 The Grid uses a MCP2200 USB-to-UART serial converter from [Microchip](http://www.microchip.com/wwwproducts/en/en546923).